The story of Clayton Kershaw's dominance told through his 11 World Series strikeouts

 #2 – Fastball to Yuli Gurriel

 As Pollack notes, the pitch you don't see here is the 1-2 offering that looked exactly like Kershaw's strikeout pitch, except that it turned into a slider halfway to the plate and disappeared beneath the zone for strike two.
-With that slider of death fresh in his mind, Gurriel laid off the next offering... only for the ball to slap Austin Barnes' mitt for an easy called strike three.
+With that slider of death fresh in his mind, Gurriel laid off the next offering ... only for the ball to slap Austin Barnes' mitt for an easy called strike three.
 Kershaw's hesitation delivery, combined with his uncanny ability to disguise the identity of the pitch he's throwing until the very last second, make him nearly impossible to hit when he's on his game.

 #3 – Curveball to Marwin Gonzalez